Belturbet: History

-In 1689 during the Williamite War, Tyrconnell promoted the writer Antoine Hamilton major-general sending his army north to Belturbet to fight the rebels of Enniskillen.
+In 1689, during the Williamite War, Lord Tyrconnell promoted the writer Antoine Hamilton major-general sending his army north to Belturbet to fight the rebels of Enniskillen.
 In the battle of Newtownbutler, in July, Hamilton commanded the horse.
 The outcome would show that he was "better with his pen than with his sword".

 The Irish Parliament constituency of Belturbet was represented in the Irish House of Commons from 1611 to 1800.
 It was a rotten borough in the control of the Earl of Lanesborough.
 Under the Penal Laws, between 1725 and 1793 Catholics and those married to Catholics could not vote.

 The church was damaged by lightning in the 1720s.